seejohnrun/redis-repeater/README.md

 ### Contributing

-* Contributions are welcome - I use Lighthouse for bug fixes (accompanying failing tests are awesome) and feature requests
+* Contributions are always welcome
 * Submit via fork and pull request (include tests)
 * Stick with my code style, and don’t get mad if I make style changes to your code (consistency is a key to readability)
 * If you’re working on something major, shoot me a message beforehand